danielvillar1016-debug/asl-arduino-translator/README.md

 python collect_data.py
 ```

-1. Make an ASL handshape.
+Make an ASL handshape.
-2. Press the corresponding keyboard letter once.
+Press the corresponding keyboard letter once.
-3. Slowly vary hand angle and distance.
+Slowly vary the hand angle and distance.
-4. The program records 50 samples automatically.
+The program records 50 samples automatically.
-5. Repeat for each static letter.
+Repeat for each static letter.

 J and Z are skipped.